 To turn the other cheek, to offer one’s cloak or go the extra mile are not passive acts–they are examples of an intentional Christ-centered love that is not of this world.
 Such love and prayer should always go hand-in-hand when it comes to dealing with evil.
 The man in the interview saw the deadness in the eyes of his perpetrators and wept for them–and so should we.
 We should weep and pray as we remember that it is from such deadness that we have been saved.

-As I reflect on all of this I am struck by how much courage it takes to love as Christ has loved us.
-Over the years I have listened to many a testimony given by people who came to Christ after serving on the side of evil in World War Two.
-I trust that there are such people caught up in the ugliness of sin, who need our prayers today.
-Join me in praying for repentant hearts to overtake the evil that appears so rampant.
+As I reflect on all of this I am struck by how much courage it takes to love as Christ loves us.
+Join me in praying for the courage needed to pray for those in need of His love as He directs our steps.
 Also, pray for wisdom and a deepened faith as we resist the temptation to repay evil with evil–God IS in control and is worthy of our trust!

 All to His Glory!